UNC-Libraries/jitterbug/README.md

 	5. Click Execute.
 	6. When jitterbug-items is finished indexing, repeat these steps for each core.

-You may need to import the data to Solr again after restarting the VM, as above.

 ### Seeding the DB with the non-LDAP admin user
 1. To log in with the non-LDAP admin dev user, you'll need to seed the DB.
 Inside the vagrant machine:
 ```bash